 Tom Sullivan from BBB says there are three things you should be checking when selecting a light.
 Do you want to see, or be seen?
 What light ‘bundle’ do you need?
 How long will you be riding?

 In terms of brightness, if you are road riding or commuting and want a light to see with, you should be looking for a higher lumen count and narrow beam angle.
 This will narrow the focus down the road helping you see well ahead.
-If you are mountain biking and looking for the best approach to see, a dual light option is best - one handlebar mounted light with high lumens and broad beam angle, and a helmet mounted light with high lumens and narrow beam angle.
+If you are mountain biking and looking for the best approach to see, a dual light option is best - one handlebar mounted light with high lumens and full beam angle, and a helmet mounted light with high lumens and narrow beam angle.
 This combination will throw a good amount of light broadly around your current position, while the helmet mounted light can be used to see far ahead and prepare for corners or obstacles that may be in the distance.
 It can also be used as a spotlight to focus on specific items in the distance.

 If you are commuting during the day or along paths that are well lit and only looking for a light to be seen, opt for a low to moderate amount of lumens with a broad beam angle.
 This will help drivers and pedestrians see you from acute angles.
 Tom suggests using a modern reflector to provide "great forward and downlight, with a definitive horizon that helps prevent blinding oncoming traffic."